MicrosoftDocs/entra-docs/docs/global-secure-access/concept-connectors.md

 \* The machine used a custom setting to raise some of the default connection limits beyond .NET recommended settings.
 We recommend running a test with the default settings before contacting support to get this limit changed for your tenant.

 > [!NOTE]
-> There isn't much difference in the maximum TPS between 4, 8, and 16 core machines.
+> There's not much difference in the maximum TPS between 4, 8, and 16 core machines.
 The main difference is the expected latency.
 >
 > The table focuses on the expected performance of a connector based on the type of machine it's installed on.
 This is separate from the service's throttling limits, see [service limits and restrictions](~/identity/users/directory-service-limits-restrictions.md).